Onisho/alcatraz/_info/en/festival.md

 Did you not buy your tickets yet...
 It's a shame.
 You still have plenty of time to buy your tickets online so as to avoid waiting queues at the ticket booth.
 Anyhow, it will still be possible of course to buy your tickets during the festival.
 On arrival, please go to the ticket booths just before the entrance.
 Our crew will be giving you your wristband so that you can easily access the festival area.

+##### When do the doors to the festival open?
+On Saturday and Sunday, the gates to hell open at 09h30, one hour and a half before the first band starts on stage.
+On Friday, the gates open at 12h00.

 ---